 The term minimally invasive refers to the minimal amount of tissue affected during the surgery.
 As the superficial layers of the cornea are left intact, this contributes to improved biomechanical stability of this structure and promotes faster healing when compared to the LASIK procedure.

 The fewer steps and movements in a surgical procedure, the better.
-Only one laser is required for the entire technique, meaning the patient does not need to be moved from one machine to another and also reduces the incidence of technique-related complications.
+SMILE only uses one laser for the entire technique, meaning we do not need to move the patient from one machine to another.
+This also reduces the incidence of technique-related complications.